 CharityWatch conducts research and publishes articles on charities.
 Current and archived articles we have written about this charity are posted here, as are select articles we have published with topics related to this charity or its cause.
 Visit our Articles page to view CharityWatch's entire library of posted articles.

 |Sorting Out Nonprofit Pairs

 Donors are often confused by nonprofit pairs.
-These are related charities whose names often look very similar but that are legally separate organizations.
-Such groups often share employees and other resources -- in some cases the same office space and address.
-Donors are often confused about the differences between related charities and why it matters which charity they donate to.
+These are related nonprofit organizations whose names often look very similar but that are legally separate entities.
+Such groups often share employees and other resources -- in some cases, the same office space and address.
+Donors are often confused about the differences between related nonprofits and why it matters which one they donate to.

 |F Rated Charities Awarded Best in America Seal